wp-plugins/advanced-mobile-redirect/readme.txt

 === Advanced Mobile Redirect ===
 Contributors: Slimspots
 Donate link: NA
-Tags: mobile, redirect, url, mobile redirect, mobile detect, iphone, android, smartphone, windows phone Requires at least: 3.9
+Tags: mobile, redirect, url, mobile redirect, mobile detect, iphone, android, smartphone, windows phone, geoip, geo-targeting Requires at least: 3.9
-Tested up to: 4.2.1
+Tested up to: 4.2.2
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to put in a full path URL to redirect various mobile traffic.
+This plugin allows you to put in a full path URL to redirect various mobile traffic with GEO-targeting and Device specific targeting.

 == Description ==

-A Advanced Mobile Redirect Plugin for those who use a various URL for various mobile devices.
-Simply put your redirect URL and you are ready to send users to your mobile-only content.
+A Advanced Mobile Redirect Plugin for those who use a various URL for mobile devices with GEO-targeting and Device specific targeting.
+Simply put your redirect URL, enable it with the check-box and you are ready to send users to your mobile-only content.

 == Installation ==